haidertoqeer/haidertoqeer/README.md

 ### :man_technologist: About Me :
 Senior Front-End Developer | UX / UI at Pace Technologies (Pvt)

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I am working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Javascript framework.